 Want to eat healthy but not sure how?
 Health Canada’s got your back!

-The Canadian Food Inspection Agency (CFIA) recently imposed a hefty $160,000 fine on Lilydale Inc. for offences under the Health of Animals Regulations and the Meat Inspection Regulations.
+The Canadian Food Inspection Agency (CFIA) recently imposed a hefty $160, about it 000 fine on Lilydale Inc. for offences under the Health of Animals Regulations and the Meat Inspection Regulations.
 According to the posting on their prosecutions bulletin, a CFIA investigation determined that Lilydale had “left chickens in transportation crates, outside in cold weather conditions, which resulted in avoidable distress and/or death”, contrary to paragraph 143(1) (d) of the Health of Animals Regulations and subsection 62(1) of the Meat Inspection Regulations.
 In response, the CFIA imposed the $160,000 fine.
 Continue reading

-As we reported earlier this week, the CFIA has released an Overview of the proposed regulations under the Safe Food for Canadians Act (the “SFCA”).
-This is the latest deliverable in Health Canada’s modernization makeover, and sets the stage for ongoing consultation on what will become Canada’s new food safety regime.
+As we reported earlier this week, malady the CFIA has released an Overview of the proposed regulations under the Safe Food for Canadians Act (the “SFCA”).
+This is the latest deliverable in Health Canada’s modernization makeover, thumb and sets the stage for ongoing consultation on what will become Canada’s new food safety regime.
 Continue reading

 Health Canada has released an Overview of the Proposed Regulations under the SFCA.
 This document is intended to inform stakeholders of the proposed changes and provide initial draft regulatory language of the most transformational elements in advance of the formal regulatory consultation process.